 - what are the skills required to perform well in that role?

 Once you have the answers to these questions, you can write your cover letter.

 Here are four ideas for what to say in your cover letter to impress recruiters:

 1. Describe why you want the job

 Tell the employer your reason for applying so they know straight away what to expect from you.

 For example, show how your passion for the type of work you’re targeting makes you the best fit for the role.
 However, don’t just write about how passionate you are and leave it at that.

 Always write with the employer’s perspective in mind.
 Instead of focusing on what you’d gain from working with them, emphasise the benefits they’d get from employing you.

-Impress the employer by showing them how your passion and skills align with the company’s goals.
+Remember to impress the employer by explaining how your motivation and skills align with the company’s goals.
 Give them proof with hard numbers and specific examples of your achievements.